Uniform and clothing

-Rather than having one set uniform we have a flexible approach, ensuring that every individual has some choice in the clothing that they wear - whether they are a Rainbow, Brownie, Guide, member of The Senior Section or an adult volunteer.
+Rather than having one set uniform we have a flexible approach, so that every member has a choice in the clothing that they wear – whether they are a Rainbow, Brownie, Guide, Ranger or an adult volunteer.

-Our uniform ranges are developed in consultation with members and designed to meet the needs of active girls and women.
+Our uniform ranges are developed with input from our members and designed for active girls and women.

 Clothing to match the weather and activity

 Our uniform guidelines for each age group explain what uniform should be worn when.
 Put simply, it's all about wearing clothing that is appropriate for the weather and activity.
 Sometimes this means official uniform and at other times casual wear.

 We have a formal uniform to wear at formal events, such as an official reception, or an occasion where you are representing Girlguiding externally.
 At these events it's important that you present a professional and smart image on behalf of Girlguiding.

 The following items are not considered uniform, however this is not an exhaustive list.